 In order to keep the category counts consistent, it's important to make sure that only the true hits move from one of the Current categories into the Recurrent category.
 If it's not a true hit, remove it completely from your library.
 Just because a song was once a Hot Current doesn't automatically mean it should move to Recurrents when it's past its prime.

 The most common mistake is the Recurrents category having too many non-hits.
 If this category is full of weak or marginal songs, the category is weak.
-If the category is weak, the playlist will be weak.
+Ultimately, even one weak category can then make for a weak playlist.

 Don't Get Too Far Ahead

-Charts, like Billboard's Top 100 or iTunes Charts, are generally good indicators of the latest and greatest music trends.
-But they move pretty quickly.
+Charts, like the Billboard Hot 100 or charts on the streaming services, are generally good indicators of the latest and greatest music trends.
+But, they move pretty quickly.
 Just because a song has dropped on a chart doesn't mean you should rush to move it out of heavy rotation!
-It's better to be too late to move a song out of rotation than too early.
+You don't want to drop a song just before it reaches its peak.